health-ai/health-ai.github.io/_events/2018-10-18-symposium.md

   keynote: true
   blurb: 'Machine Learning applications in chronic disease management.
 Collect-Productize-Monetize.'
 - title: Networking afterparty
-  speaker: Optional drinks in Palo Alto
+  speaker: 'We go to <a href="https://goo.gl/maps/wV94m5W4cjq">Old Pro</a> bar in Palo Alto for more networking!'
   time: '20:00'
 ---